Expert tips on handling car accidents

-The effect of this rule is that a person who is making a claim against someone else’s insurance cannot sue that insurance company, but must instead sue the person who caused the claim.
-Then at trial, the Plaintiff and her personal injury attorney are forbidden not only from telling the jury how much insurance a defendant has, but may not even talk about whether the defendant has any insurance at all.
+At trial, the plaintiff and her personal injury attorney are forbidden not only from telling the jury how much insurance a defendant has, but may not even talk about whether the defendant has any insurance at all.

 We have never gone to trial where a defendant did not have insurance.
 This has been our practice for many reasons and we feel that when we do, the jury should at least know that the defendant is in fact insured.

-The problem with the practice of this rule, is that it gives insurance companies another reason to fight injured people and rely on sympathy for their insured to ask for artificially lower verdicts (and settlements) and force people to trial when they should not be doing so.
+The problem with the practice of this rule is that it gives insurance companies another reason to fight injured people.
+These companies rely on sympathy for their insured to ask for artificially lower verdicts (and settlements) and force people to trial when they should not be doing so.

 In reality, all juries in personal injury cases should know that a defendant is insured and should know at what point their verdict exceeds the defendant’s policy limits.

 Did the defendant get a ticket or not?

 The insurance companies do not allow the jury to hear about whether the defendant got a ticket for causing a crash, nor do they allow statements made to the responding officer into evidence either.

 This position is supported in Florida where even if a defendant pleads nolo (no contest), the ticket will never be known to the jury.
 The only time when a defendant’s ticket actually gets introduced into evidence is when the defendant actually pleads guilty or is found guilty.
 Statements made to police officers by parties to an action are almost never allowed into evidence.